BLOG

 3. Size matters

 Obviously, when you hand over your business card, you want the recipient to hold on to it!
-A pretty simple way to increase the probability of this outcome is to design your card to be a standard, rectangular size - if your card does not fit into a wallet or card holder, it's likely to be misplaced.
+A pretty simple way to make this more likely is to design your card to be a standard, rectangular size.
+If someone can't fit your card into a wallet or card holder, they might misplace it later.

 5. Time to invest